hermer29/builder-scripts/README.md

 # Builder scripts

 Scripts necessary for the server build to work.
-They also provide the ability to run a semi-automatic build.
-Have a bundle builder call in case of Addressables is used
+They also provide the ability to run a semi-automatic build

 # Installation